 When it comes to family law, cost shouldn’t be your sole deciding factor when hiring a lawyer.
 Divorce is difficult enough — you shouldn’t add to your stress by using ineffective representation.
-Our partners at ConsumerAffairs researched the best divorce lawyers in Baltimore so you can find a reliable and trustworthy advocate.
+We researched the best divorce lawyers in Baltimore so you can find a reliable and trustworthy advocate.

 Law Office of Hasson D. Barnes

 In 2017, the divorce rate in Maryland was 2.5 divorces for every 1,000 people, slightly less than the national average of 2.9 divorces for every 1,000 people.
 Although divorce rates and marriage rates are both decreasing, divorce is not uncommon.

 Knowing that others have gone and are going through the same process is cold comfort when in the middle of a divorce.
 Even uncontested divorces are often emotionally draining and stressful.
 Hiring the right attorney eases the tension and makes the process significantly easier.

 Most people in Baltimore are familiar with the terms contested and uncontested in divorce.
 In a contested divorce, the two parties do not agree on the terms of the divorce and require litigation or arbitration.
 In an uncontested divorce, the two parties agree to terms.